onnx/onnx-mlir/docs/Dialects/onnx.md

 | Operand | Description |
 | :-----: | ----------- |
-`x` | memref of any type values or tensor of any type values
+`x` | tensor of 32-bit float values or memref of any type values

 #### Results:

 | Result | Description |
 | :----: | ----------- |
-`y` | memref of any type values or tensor of any type values `y_scale` | memref of any type values or tensor of any type values `y_zero_point` | memref of any type values or tensor of any type values
+`y` | tensor of 8-bit unsigned integer values or memref of any type values `y_scale` | tensor of 32-bit float values `y_zero_point` | tensor of 8-bit unsigned integer values or memref of any type values

 ### `onnx.Elu` (ONNXEluOp)